 Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
 The Town of Palm Shores, Florida was established by and is governed per the special law 54-1407 Laws of Florida.
+There were no component units of the reporting entity to be disclosed in this management letter.
 Additional legal entity disclosures are included in Note A-1 of the financial statements.
-The Town of Palm Shores, Florida has the Community Redevelopment Agency listed as the blended component unit however this component unit was dissolved in July 2018.